EnsemblGSOC/IntronOrNot/README.md

 decision-making.
 - Run the final model on novel transcripts and produce a detailed report of the results.

-# Training Set Preparation
+# <a name="training-set"></a>Training Set Preparation

-## Positive Class Data
+## <a name="pos-trainset"></a>Positive Class Data

 Relevant Notebook: [01](01_extract_introns_from_gencode.ipynb)

 We used the GENCODE v44 (https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_44/) as our positive set.
 We used a script to extract all the introns out of the .gtf file.

-## Negative Class Data
+## <a name="neg-trainset"></a>Negative Class Data

 Relevant Notebook: [02](02_extract_negative_introns.ipynb), [03](03_generating_false_introns.ipynb), [04](04_combining_positive_and_negative_train_set.ipynb)

 We used two source for generating negative class data.

-- We have access to a previously gene annotators' manually reviewed data, the dataset contains ~11000 introns, after removing introns that are already accepted in current version, 403 negative introns were obtained.
+- We have access to a previous gene annotators' manually reviewed data, the dataset contains ~11000 introns, after removing introns that are already accepted in current version, 403 negative introns were obtained.

 - To simulate how false intron data could be presented in real data, we ultilized [PBSIM3](https://academic.oup.com/nargab/article/4/4/lqac092/6855700) (Ono et al., 2022), a simulator for long-read sequencers that is capable to simulate both PacBio RS II continuous long reads (CLR) and Oxford Nanopore Technology (ONT) reads.
 We simulated the reads using GENCODE v44 `Long non-coding RNA transcript sequences` and `Protein-coding transcript sequences` RNA data.
 We simulated them using four different settings: